 Understanding Access Permissions in Digital Asset Management (DAM)

-Digital asset management software is very complex and requires a large number of features and capabilities.
-These include advanced search, workflow, custom data layouts, custom fields, advanced reporting, activity logging, and many others.
-Most of these become important once using a DAM system.
-But interestingly, the largest reason clients have initially moved to DBGallery is to control access permissions.
-Unlike Box, Google Photos, or simple folders, DBGallery helps clients, like Susan and her team in sales, see only published and approved images, while Max and the creative team can upload and tag images across all folders.
-A wide open system where anyone can do anything with an important digital asset collection isn't acceptable.
-Appropriate user access management is critical.
-This allows opening the system to the right individiuals while reducing the risk that the wrong people delete or upload inappropriately.
+Digital asset management software is inherently complex and requires a multitude of features and capabilities.
+These include advanced search, workflow, custom data layouts, custom fields, advanced reporting, activity logging, and many more.
+Most of these features become essential as you start using a DAM system.
+Interestingly, the primary reason clients initially move to DBGallery is to control access to there digital assets.
+Unlike platforms like Box, Google Photos, or basic folder systems, DBGallery allows clients—like Susan and her sales team—to only see published and approved images, while Max and the creative team have the ability to upload and tag images across all folders.
+An open system where anyone can do anything with an important digital asset collection isn’t practical.
+Managing user access is critical to ensuring that the right individuals can perform their tasks, while minimizing the risk of improper deletions or uploads.

 Simple Scenario

-The following hierarchy diagram demonstrates a really simple move into setting permissions.
+The following hierarchy diagram demonstrates a simple approach to setting permissions.

 Permissions-Simple.png

-Administrators have full access, of course.
-Contributors, such as photographers, video producers, or folks from the creative team, should be able to upload files and tag them with data, as well as delete them when necessary.
-Image consumers, those working on marketing or some other campaign/project, need only to be able to search, download, and possibly share images with their clients or colleagues.
-Finally, those who have had images shared to will only have the view option.
-This simple approach is often enough as a foundation.
-With only a few minor changes, it can be adapted to fit any small company’s access permissions requirements.
+Administrators have full access, naturally.
+Contributors, such as photographers, video producers, or members of the creative team, should be able to upload files, tag them with metadata, and delete them if necessary.
+Image consumers, like those working on marketing campaigns or other projects, need access to search, download, and potentially share images with clients or colleagues.
+Finally, users who receive shared images only have view access.
+This simple setup is often enough as a foundation and can be adjusted with minimal effort to meet the access needs of a small business.

 Complex Scenario